tesla15/teslavm/README.md

 ## Installation
 #### For development
 You have to git clone this repository, download nwjs sdk, qemu windows and put them unpacked into their folders.
-Open project in visual studio code or your favorite editor and run it by `nwjs/nw .` in root repository folder.
+Open project in visual studio code or your favorite editor, run `npm i ` and run teslavm by `nwjs/nw .` in root repository folder.

 #### For personal usage
 The compiled executables are available in releases tab.